-Calcitonin, is currently FDA approved for use in postmenopausal osteoporosis once the patient is at least 5 years postmenopausal.
-By inhibiting osteoclasts, mitigation of bone mineral density (BMD) losses can occur, and risk of osteoporotic fractures decreased.
+Calcitonin is currently FDA approved for use in postmenopausal osteoporosis once the patient is at least five years postmenopausal.
+By inhibiting osteoclasts, mitigation of bone mineral density (BMD) losses can occur, and the risk of osteoporotic fractures decreased.
 The 5-year “PROOF” study of 1,108 postmenopausal women showed that taking 200 IU intranasal calcitonin per day reduced the risk of new vertebral fractures by 33%.
 Lumbar spine BMD increased 1 to 1.5% from baseline, and it decreased bone turnover compared to placebo groups.
-Risk of hip and other non-vertebral fractures remained unchanged.
+The risk of hip and other non-vertebral fractures remained unchanged.
 A phase 3 clinical trial of 565 women (ORACAL) 46 to 86 years old who took calcitonin showed increased lumbar, trochanteric, and femur BMD and decreased markers of bone resorption.
 However, calcitonin is less effective than bisphosphonates at increasing BMD and reducing rates of bone turnover.
 There is a slightly increased incidence of malignancy in patients using intranasal calcitonin vs. those using a placebo.
-For these reasons, calcitonin is not considered first-line treatment for postmenopausal osteoporosis and the FDA only recommends use when contraindications to other therapies exist.
+For these reasons, calcitonin is not a first-line treatment for postmenopausal osteoporosis, and the FDA only recommends use when contraindications to other therapies exist.

 Paget’s Disease of Bone

-Calcitonin is an FDA approved second-line treatment for Paget’s disease, indicated when bisphosphonate tolerance is a problem.
+Calcitonin is an FDA approved second-line treatment for Paget disease, indicated when bisphosphonate tolerance is a problem.
 Clinically, it can relieve bone pain, reverse neurologic deficits, reduce blood flow to diseased bone, and may even improve Pagetic hearing loss.
-Calcitonin therapy has a peak effect on osteoclasts at 24-48 hours while bisphosphonate therapy requires 3 months to maximally suppress bone resorption.
+Calcitonin therapy has a peak effect on osteoclasts at 24 to 48 hours, while bisphosphonate therapy requires three months to maximally suppress bone resorption.
 Therefore, it is also preferable when prompt surgery on Pagetic bone is necessary.

 In a study of 24 patients with untreated Paget’s disease, treatment with calcitonin showed reduced skeletal blood flow to Pagetic bone, which may lower disease activity and reduce bleeding during surgery.
 Serum alkaline phosphatase (ALP) and urine hydroxyproline, markers of bone remodeling and turnover, were also reduced.
 Another study of 85 patients similarly showed 50% decreases in ALP and urine hydroxyproline over 3 to 6 months.
 However, 22 of these patients returned to baseline despite continuous treatment.
 Interestingly, 19 of these 22 patients developed high titers of anti-calcitonin antibodies.
 This phenomenon reduces the long-term effectiveness of calcitonin in a substantial number of patients.
 By comparison, bisphosphonates are not subject to antibody formation and have demonstrated greater anti-resorptive effects.
 Due to a long half-life in bone, bisphosphonates also suppress disease activity for years after treatment has ended.
 Though bisphosphonates are a better choice for long-term management, calcitonin may be better-suited for acute relief of Paget’s-associated bone pain.

-Paget’s disease of bone is a chronic illness, therefore, calcitonin therapy can be of indefinite in duration.
-Patients are initially given 50 to 100 units of calcitonin daily via IM or subQ administration and then given either 50 units daily or 50-100 units every 1-3 days.
-Serum alkaline phosphatase should be measured at 3-6 months to assess for a response to therapy.
-After serum ALP has normalized, it can be measured every 6 months to one year.
-If ALP once again begins to rise, the formation of calcitonin antibodies should be suspected and ordering an antibody titer may be warranted.
+Paget’s disease of bone is a chronic illness; therefore, calcitonin therapy can be of indefinite duration.
+Patients are initially given 50 to 100 units of calcitonin daily via IM or subQ administration and then given either 50 units daily or 50 to 100 units every 1 to 3 days.
+Serum alkaline phosphatase should be measured at 3 to 6 months to assess for a response to therapy.
+After serum ALP has normalized, it can be measured every six months to one year.
+If ALP once again begins to rise, the formation of calcitonin antibodies should be suspected, and ordering an antibody titer may be warranted.
 Calcium and vitamin D supplementation are also recommendations, and their serum levels should be intermittently measured.
-If the patient has bone pain refractory to calcitonin therapy, a CT scan or MRI can be ordered to define the lesion better and determine whether surgical management should be a consideration.
+If the patient has bone pain refractory to calcitonin therapy, a CT scan or MRI can help to define the lesion better and determine whether surgical management should be a consideration.

 Calcitonin is FDA approved for the treatment of hypercalcemic emergencies.
 Complications of hypercalcemia include confusion, coma, dehydration, polyuria, kidney stones, nausea, constipation, pancreatitis, hypertension, and cardiac arrhythmias.
 Calcitonin addresses this problem by decreasing bone resorption of hydroxyapatite and increasing renal excretion of calcium.
 Since calcitonin is fast-acting, it is a viable therapeutic choice when a rapid decrease in calcium is needed.

 Patients with allergies to fish products may be prone to hypersensitivity reactions when taking salmon calcitonin.
 The hypersensitivity response includes bronchospasm, tongue swelling, and anaphylactic shock.
 Reports of isolated incidences of maculopapular rashes and urticaria also exist.
-In atopy-prone individuals, a skin allergy test should be performed prior to drug administration; rescue therapy for such a reaction is via epinephrine injection.
-Special care must be also be exercised to patients being treated for bipolar disorder as calcitonin can decrease serum lithium.
+In atopy-prone individuals, a skin allergy test is necessary before drug administration; rescue therapy for such a reaction is via epinephrine injection.
+Clinicians must also exercise pecial care for patients being treated for bipolar disorder as calcitonin can decrease serum lithium.
 Animal research shows decreased fetal weight with the administration of calcitonin during pregnancy.
 While this has not been the case in humans based on data, it may nonetheless be prudent to exercise additional caution with calcitonin therapy during pregnancy.

 The most common side effects of parenterally administered calcitonin involve the GI tract.
 10% of such patients experience mild nausea that subsides as therapy continues.
 Other GI side effects include reduced appetite, diarrhea, abdominal pain, and discomfort.
 Injectable calcitonin can cause flushing of the face, hands, and feet several minutes after administration.
 A local inflammatory reaction may also occur at the site of injection.
 Other side effects of injectable calcitonin include pruritus, tingling of the palms and soles, and increased diuresis.

 The nasal spray can cause epistaxis, rhinitis, and ulceration of the nasal mucosa.
-Therefore, the nasal mucosa, turbinates, and septum should be closely inspected prior to beginning therapy, whenever the patient presents with nasal symptoms, and periodically throughout treatment.
+Therefore, the nasal mucosa, turbinates, and septum should be closely inspected before beginning therapy, whenever the patient presents with nasal symptoms, and periodically throughout treatment.
 Adverse nasal events increase with the age of the patient.
-When nasal ulceration exceeds a 1.5mm diameter, discontinuation of the nasal formulation is recommended.
+When nasal ulceration exceeds a 1.5 mm diameter, the recommendation is to discontinuation of the nasal formulation is recommended.
 Nausea may also occur with intranasal calcitonin, but with decreased incidence compared to parenteral administration.